GoneGlobalCoding/etherealize-dao/README.md

 > web3.eth.blockNumber
 2179597
 ```
-### Modify the truffle.js config to be appropriate for the node
+### Modify the truffle.js config to be appropriate for the node.
+The key is to specify the from address that has been unlocked already
 ```
 cat truffle.js
 ```